department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### As a surviving spouse or child, how do I get compensation?

 You’ll need to apply for compensation.
+Fill out the Application for Dependency and Indemnity Compensation.
+[Download VA Form 21-534](http://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf).

 You can apply for this benefit in 1 of 3 ways:

-- Fill out the Application for Dependency and Indemnity Compensation.
-[Download VA Form 21-534](http://www.vba.va.gov/pubs/forms/VBA-21-534-ARE.pdf).

-- Mail the form to the Pension Management Center for your state.
-[Find the Pension Management Center for your state](http://www.benefits.va.gov/PENSION/resources-contact.asp), **or**
+- Mail the form to the Pension Management Center for your state [(Find the Pension Management Center for your state)](http://www.benefits.va.gov/PENSION/resources-contact.asp), **or**

-- Work with an accredited representative.
-[Get help from an accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html), **or**
+- Work with an accredited representative [(Get help from an accredited representative)](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html), **or**

-- Go to a VA Regional Office and get help from a VA employee.
-[Find a local VA office](/facilities/).
+- Go to a VA Regional Office and get help from a VA employee [(Find a local VA office)](/facilities/).

 ### As a surviving parent, can I get compensation?